fabioz/mu-repo/README.txt

 (in this case cd /workspace), add the repositories you want to work with and issue commands to all registered repos.

+Tip: "mu register --all" registers all subdirs with '.git' (and the configuration file may be edited to unregister repositories later on).

-Note that it may also be used as a git replacement on directories containing a .git dir.
+Note: it may also be used as a git replacement on directories containing a .git dir.

 Commands: